gigigoapps/mongoarchive/README.md

 - mongoimport (mongoimport -h localhost:27017 -d db -c collection --file file)

 ## TODOS
-- Test
+- Tests
 - When the process restart (whatever reason), if the process was stopped at the remove, we have a problem
-- Recover from S3 backups
+- Automatic recover from S3 backups